 You can then plug the heat cable into a power supply to turn it on.
 The heat cable will then start heating your hose.
 Finally, connect the hose to the water supply and your RV’s pump.
 It will then work as it normally would in warm weather.

 Are There Heated Freshwater Hoses I Can Buy?

-There are RV heated hoses that are designed specifically for fresh water.
+There are heated hoses that are designed specifically for freshwater.
 These hoses are generally more durable because they experience more exposure to the elements.
 If you choose to use one of these hoses, you need to be careful because you won’t be drinking water that is as safe as water you get from a well.
-You also need to check more frequently to ensure that you hose doesn’t freeze.
+You also need to check more frequently to ensure that your hose doesn’t freeze.
 Since these hoses are exposed to elements more, there is a higher chance that they freeze.

 Best Heated Water Hoses for an RV